A Door Marked Exit: Plot

 Olivia uses the Fitz Phone when she realizes the president is holding her father in the basement of the Pentagon.
 She joins the two of them.
 She knows there was a bomb on the plane.
 Rowan/Eli/Command made a judgment call to shoot it down to kill 329 people instead of the thousands that would have perished if it detonated over London.
 As it turns out, Maya lied.
 She tricked her husband into killing those passengers.
 Olivia orders Fitz to have her mom arrested the second she gets off the plane.

 Rowan is set free to continue doing B-613.
 As for Maya, her plane never made it to Hong Kong.
-It was found in Mongolia with the entire crew has been murdered.
+It was found in Mongolia with the entire crew murdered.
 There's no sign of Maya.
 Olivia believes someone will likely pay for what went down with her father.
 She tries to warn Jake, but he's only interested in kissing her.

 Quinn sneaks away while Charlie is asleep.
 She returns to the Pope & Associates offices to talk to Huck, and is shocked to hear that he is unrepentant about torturing her.
 This sends her back to Charlie, and B-613.

 Cyrus tells James that he's the love of his life, hoping that he won't leave him.
 James agrees to stay with Cyrus if he's named White House Press Secretary, which Cyrus accepts.

 Mellie lets Sally know that they are taking care of everything.
 Sally tries to tell Leo Bergen that she's not going to run for president, but ends up spilling the news that she killed Daniel.
 Leo is furious that she called the White House for help.
-He says, “You kill somebody… you call me.”
+He says, “You kill somebody... you call me.”

 A woman who worked as a contractor for the NSA contacts David.
 She has a recording of the vice president’s call to Cyrus after killing her husband.

 Olivia calls her father.
 She wants to know if he was trying to protect Olivia from who her mother was.
 He offers to talk to her about other things at Sunday dinner because she’s never going to get the answers she’s looking for from him.
 He heads back to work, but Jake is behind his desk, as the new head of B-613.
 Fitz lets him know via phone that the two of them will make a heck of a team.

 Maya calls Olivia but won’t reveal her location.
 She only tells her daughter that she will see her real soon.
 It is revealed that Maya made that call from just outside the White House.